 Olivia has also worked as a college application advisor, seeing students through every phase of this very exciting process (choosing schools, writing essays, and preparing for interviews).
 A true bookworm, Olivia most enjoys helping students discover a love of reading, storytelling, and personal expression through writing.
 When she isn’t tutoring, Olivia works as an actor and playwright.

-Ushbah is a graduate from Cornell University, and aspires to be a lawyer and a cardio-thoracic surgeon.
-Starting college at the age of 15, Ushbah graduated young with a Bachelor’s degree in Health, Policy & Business, and now continues to explore the intersections of healthcare, policy, and entrepreneurship.
+Ushbah is a graduate from Cornell University.
+After starting college at the age of only 15, Ushbah graduated with a Bachelor’s degree in Health, Policy & Business.
 During her undergraduate years, she held multiple organizational leadership roles and earned multiple academic honors.
 She is also a signed artist with a record label, and loves to make her own music in her spare time!

 Despite having taken the SAT around the age of 14, Ushbah scored a near perfect score of 2300+ on the SATs.
 Ushbah now holds over 4 years of tutoring and consulting experience, and has trained with instructors certified by The Princeton Review, leading fully immersive classrooms on her own.
 She has worked with multiple prestigious agencies across New York and specializes in SAT, ACT and college admissions consulting.
 She has made excellent connections with her students, and remains close with many of them.